dishaAIML/AI_PDF_READER/README.md

-# 📄 AI PDF Reader
+# 📄 AI PDF Reader Using OpenAI API

 **AI PDF Reader** is a Streamlit web application that allows users to upload PDF documents and ask questions about their content using OpenAI's GPT model.
 The app uses LangChain, Hugging Face embeddings, and FAISS for document retrieval and context-aware Q&A.